diegocardenast/pp4-price-list-portal/README.md

   - Inside the Heroku app deploy tab, click on deploy branch
   - Click on View App
   - Done!

+  - In the GitHub repository, navigate to the Settings tab
+  - From the source section drop-down menu, select the Master Branch
+  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+- The game code is stored in a GitHub repository and was deployed in the Heroku app.
+The steps to deploy are as follows:

 The live link can be found [HERE](https://hangman-game-diego-dd66cfc0fedc.herokuapp.com/)